fhumbertodf/dicionario/Textos6.md

 special chair in the corner.
 I'll always have that doll.
-No matter how worn out she is, I'll always keep her and cherish her as a part of my early childhood.Article #141 I am Curious I am curious about many things.
+No matter how worn out she is, I'll always keep her and cherish her as a part of my early childhood.*

+## 141 I am Curious

+>*I am curious about many things.
 I would like to find the answers to a lot of questions that I have.
 What holds the stars up in the sky?
 Why does ice form on the top of